jasonraimondi/nestjs-axios-promise/README.md

 }
 ```

-MUCH more preferrable to the nestjs way of using an observable.
-They're casting their observable to a promise anyways... :facepalm:
+MUCH more preferable to the NestJS way of using an observable.
+They're casting
+their observable to a promise anyways... :facepalm:

 ```ts
 import { catchError, firstValueFrom } from "rxjs";